Hawks are diurnal birds of prey found in Louisiana and across the United States.

 Its wide wingspan and distinctive white tail can often be seen soaring through the sky in search of prey.
 It primarily hunts small rodents, fish, snakes, and frogs.

-This type of hawk has an appearance that sets it apart from others in the area – they have distinctive white tails, while their heads and bodies are primarily reddish brown.
+This type of hawk’s appearance sets it apart from others in the area—it has distinctive white tails, while its heads and bodies are primarily reddish brown.

 As one of the larger hawks found in Louisiana, they boast a wingspan between 4-5 feet, making them quite easy to spot when gliding through the air looking for meal options.